Auxiliary-qubit-free quantum approximate optimization algorithm for the minimum dominating set problem: Background

 \section{Background}

 In this section, we provide some background information related to this study in three parts.
 First, we present the definition of the Minimum Dominating Set (MDS) problem.
 Second, we provide a brief introduction to the Quantum Approximate Optimization Algorithm (QAOA).
-Finally, we review existing research on QAOA for the MDS problem, focusing on three representative algorithms in the existing literature.
+Finally, we review existing research related to this work, focusing on three representative algorithms.